meetalva/alva-design/docs/start.md

 ## Levels

+> :information_source:
-:information_source: The levels are meant to help you decide how much time you'll need to follow a guide.
-If you are a beginner: Please tackle the "Expert" level guides!
-Ask your colleagues for help and [post an issue on GitHub](https://github.com/meetalva/alva/issues/new) if something is hard to understand in our docs.
-Thank you!
+> The levels are meant to help you decide how much time you'll need to follow a guide.
+> If you are a beginner: Please tackle the "Expert" level guides!
+>
+> Join us for a [chat and help on Gitter](https://gitter.im/meetalva/Lobby) when you have trouble with anything.
+>
+> [Post an issue on GitHub](https://github.com/meetalva/alva/issues/new) if something is hard to understand in our docs. > Thank you!

 * Beginner
 * Intermediate